 In May 2021, IASB issued amendments to IAS 12 to narrow the scope of the initial recognition exemption so that it does not apply to transactions that give rise to equal and offset temporary differences.
 As a result, companies will need to recognize a deferred tax asset and deferred tax liability for temporary differences arising on initial recognition of transactions such as leases and decommissioning obligations.
 The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and are to be applied retrospectively.
-The Company is assessing the impact of adopting these amendments on its consolidated financial statements.
+The Company expects no material impact on its consolidated financial statements.